SchrodingerZhu/area-exam-survey/writing/main.typ

 In order to answer these questions, let's conduct an experiment on the Lean4  @lean-4 proof assistant.
 Lean4 and other dependently-typed functional programming languages are attracting increasingly more interests among cryptography, certified compilation and mathematics community.
 Compiler researchers and cryptography researchers are using them to verify critial programs @composable-verification @cryptoeprint.
 Mathematicians are embedding proof assistants into their workflows to tackle some most challenging works such as formalizing proofs to the Fermat's Last Theorem for regular primes @flt.

-For proof assistants, their type systems are rather complicated, which usually require bidirectional type checking @pi-forall @how-to-implement-ddt @how-to-code-your-own-type-theory and NbPE @NbPE techniques on a relatively large ruleset.
+For proof assistants, their type systems are rather complicated, which usually require Bidirectional Type Checking @pi-forall @how-to-implement-ddt @how-to-code-your-own-type-theory and Normalization by Partial Evaluation (NbPE) @NbPE techniques on a relatively large ruleset.
 Many proof assistants choose to bootstrap themselves @lean-4 @agda.
 On one hand, the type checking rules can be closely represented in functional programming as the rules are typically described in typed lambda calculus.
 On the other hand, doing so provides a measure for these proof asisstants to assess their own correctness.
 The type checking algorithms mentioned above exhibits the common patterns of functional programming and thus affected by the performance implications.

 `mathlib4` @mathlib4 is a community driven project to formalize as much as mathematics with Lean4.
 As the project grows bigger and bigger, compilation time (dominated by type checking mathematical theorems) becomes increasingly concerning.
 There are $4886$ targets inside the project up to the time of access.
 Due to the long time of compilation, Lean4 community has to distribute "elaberated" #footnote("To check type equivalence, expressions are elaborated into certain normal forms via NbPE.
 Such an algorithm works like an interpreter that translates lambda terms into a semantic domain, evaluates it in such domain and converts them back to concrete lambda terms.
 The process manipulates a large amount of AST nodes in two different domains.") cache files to skip over some most time-consuming parts inside the compilation pipeline.